Methamphetamine: Detection in biological fluids

 Methamphetamine and amphetamine are often measured in urine or blood as part of a drug test for sports, employment, poisoning diagnostics, and forensics.
 Chiral techniques may be employed to help distinguish the source of the drug to determine whether it was obtained illicitly or legally via prescription or prodrug.
 Chiral separation is needed to assess the possible contribution of levomethamphetamine, which is an active ingredients in some OTC nasal decongestants, toward a positive test result.
 Dietary zinc supplements can mask the presence of methamphetamine and other drugs in urine.

 Chemistry

 Methamphetamine is a chiral compound with two enantiomers, dextromethamphetamine and levomethamphetamine.
 At room temperature, the free base of methamphetamine is a clear and colorless liquid with an odor characteristic of geranium leaves.
 It is soluble in diethyl ether and ethanol as well as miscible with chloroform.

 In contrast, the methamphetamine hydrochloride salt is odorless with a bitter taste.
 It has a melting point between 170 and 175 C and, at room temperature, occurs as white crystals or a white crystalline powder.
 The hydrochloride salt is also freely soluble in ethanol and water.
-Its crystal structure is monoclinic with P21 space group; at 90 K, it has lattice parameters a = 7.10 Å, b = 7.29 Å, c = 10.81 Å, and β = 97.29°.
+The crystal structure of either enantiomer is monoclinic with P21 space group; at 90 K, it has lattice parameters a = 7.10 Å, b = 7.29 Å, c = 10.81 Å, and β = 97.29°.